gekware/minecraft-server-hibernation/README.md

 How to use:
 1. Install your desired minecraft server
 2. "server-port" parameter in "server.properties" should be 25565
-3. Edit the parameters in the script as needed (*check definitions*):
+3. Edit the parameters in config.json as needed (*check definitions*):
     - startMinecraftServerLin or startMinecraftServerWin
     - stopMinecraftServerLin or stopMinecraftServerWin
     - minecraftServerStartupTime